Code-Institute-Submissions/Wild_Thing_Yoga/README.md

         - Each page will have a navigation header.
         - Each page will have a footer.
         - Each page will have a favicon on the browser tab.
-        - Each page will have a favicon on the browser tab.
         - All links to external sources will open in a new tab.
  5. Each page will have a 'sticky' nav bar.

-        - Navbar will be white with black text.<br>
+        - Navbar will be white with black text.
         - The nav bar will have a circular logo on the left, a brand statement adjacent to the logo and menu options to the right.
         - The logo and brand statement will always link to the home page when clicked.
         - The active page will be emphasized with a heavier font weight in the nav menu, inactive pages will have a lighter font weight.